lukegeiger/ghostkitchen/README.md

 ```
 As you can see from the OrderDecayMonitorDataSource it monitors its datasources shelves, so whenever its datasource removes an object from its shelves, the monitor will automatically be updated.

 An orders decay will be nil until set the order decay gets updated by the callback from OrderDecayMonitor in the ShelveOrderDistributor.
+Decaying starts happening a second after an item is placed on a shelf, so note that while looking at logs.

 ### 7. Testing Suite